What is an Osteopath?

 Osteopaths detect, treat and activate health by improving the function of body parts.
 This could range from the simple flexibility of your wrist joints to the mobility of ribs that could occlude blood or nerve vessels to the arm.

-Osteopathy is based on the principle that the wellbeing of an individual depends on their bones, muscles, ligaments and connective tissue, blood supply and nervous system functioning smoothly together, which in turn allows our bodies to healthily self regulate.
+Osteopathy is based on the principle that the wellbeing of an individual depends on their bones, muscles, ligaments and connective tissue, blood supply and nervous system functioning smoothly together, which in turn allow our bodies to healthily self regulate.

-- Joint mobility and alignment.
+- Joint mobility and bone alignment.

 - Reducing muscle, tendon or ligament tension.